So, what is a sales strategy really?

 The problem with this approach is that you can’t do honest and personalized selling at scale.

 Yet, these services could be in different industries.
-For example, there are SaaS service providers who offer a particular tech, say, hiring solutions.
+For example, there are SaaS service providers who offer a particular tech, say, a hiring solution.
 And then there are SaaS service providers who offer CRM services.
 The same sales messaging, call scripts or cold emails can never work for such diverse leads.
 So to get sales, you have to build a more organized leads database.

 You can use a solution like UpLead that lets you search for leads by specific industries and in this way create different lists of leads based on the industry before defining your customized sales approaches.